naolArega/angular_student_management_xoka/README.md

 # Angular Student Management Xoka

-a sample web application using angular 8 with full crud operation sign a rest-api
+a sample web application using angular 8 with full crud operation using a rest-api

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.